EdisonArteagaLopez/IOTAVSBLOCKCHAINS/README.md

-Here is the full English version of the README — clear, professional, and ready to use:

-⸻

 📘 IOTA vs Blockchain – Benchmark Suite (Simulated)

 This project implements a complete reproducible benchmark suite to compare the performance of IOTA and Ethereum/Sepolia under a fully simulated environment, eliminating network noise and enabling rigorous statistical analysis.